 Understand what your customers value, listen to them – rightly.
 The key is to listen, learn and adapt, but it all begins with a conversation that you have to initiate.

 Make your pre-sales communication stronger by taking a cue from sales reps who always try to anticipate customer needs and to deliver on them, consistently.

 #Pre-sales communication tip: Make your customer feel valued as an individual, and not as a number; personalise.

 ABC in sales jargon stands for “Always be Closing” but it also stands for “Always be Communicating”.

-Remember, the guiding goal of any successful sales communication strategy should be to provide leads with the right information through the right medium at the right time.
+Remember, the guiding goal of any successful sales communication strategy should be to provide leads, with the right information, through the right medium, at the right time.
 And thanks to the next-gen communication mediums, businesses today are capable of communicating through omnichannel.

 3. Post-Sales – Keep the Conversations Flowing

 We see tons of ads every day.
 In this noisy marketplace, businesses need to find more creative and effective ways to stand out and stay relevant.
-And, post-purchase communication is an imperative part where you need to excel.
+And, post-purchase communication is an imperative touchpoint where you need to excel.

 Here’s an example of post-purchase SMS communication from Ola to bring a customer back.